Expat Guide to the Top 10 International Tax Firms

 Expat US Tax – Expat US Tax is a team of experienced expatriate tax professionals helping Americans, Green Card Holders, Canadians, and Australians minimize their tax wherever they choose to call home.
 They have offices in the US, Canada, Australia, and the United Arab Emirates.
 Expat US Tax consists of a small team of former employers of Ernst & Young, PwC, and other large multinational firms.

 Greenback Tax Services – Greenback Tax Services is another tax consultancy focusing on US expats.
-With a transparent pricing model available on their website, you know exactly what services you are paying for, ranging from simple tax advice, federal tax filing to late tax return filing services.
+With a transparent pricing model on their website, you know exactly what services you are paying for, including simple tax advice, federal tax filing, and late tax return filing services.

-Taxes for Expats – Operating since the early 2000s, TFX evolved into an online-only service, and it’s focusing on the US expat market.
+Taxes for Expats – Since the early 2000s, TFX has evolved into an online-only service, focusing on the US expatriate market.
 They provide tax advice, planning, and compliance services for individuals, partnerships, corporations, trusts, and estates, subject to the US tax system, wherever they may live or operate in the world.
 TFX also has transparent pricing and responsive and helpful customer service.

 Thinking of moving abroad?
 Need an International Health Insurance Plan?